stegrams/grav-gantr5-oer-lab/README.md

 # Why use the Grav OER Content Space Project?
 * To quickly leverage a modern flat-file CMS (i.e. Grav) for the creation and presentation of OER content
-* To make OER content future-ready for site authors by keeping it always directly accessible (vs. within a specific platform)
+* To make OER content future-ready by keeping it always directly accessible (vs. within a specific platform)
 * To provide direct access to OER content for site visitors (in Markdown or HTML format) to facilitate easier reuse
 * To support collaboration and version control of OER content with the Git service (e.g. GitHub) of your choice
 * To quickly and easily update OER content online or locally using the tools of your choice